 It has Vitamin C and A which both improve the smoothness and firmness of the skin.
-This helps restore youthfulness to the skin.
+These help to restore youthfulness to the skin.

 Does it live up to its claims?

-When I looked into the anti-ageing claims I found it all not quite as it seems.
+When I looked into the anti-ageing claims, I found it all not quite as it seems.
 There is no research to prove that BioNymph Peptide Complex can fight free radicals.
-Basically antioxidants are a better option, the cream does have some antioxidants, but on the ingredients list they are written near the end.
+In short, antioxidants are a better option and while the cream does have some antioxidants, on the ingredients list, they are written near the end.
 This usually means there is very little of it, the way cosmetics write their ingredients is always in order of the most prominent to the least.
 If you want an anti-ageing cream I would not recommend getting this one as I don’t think it lives up to its anti-ageing claims.

 Another issue is the packaging.
-The moisturiser comes in a jar and once you open it and its exposed to the light and air, the ingredients will break down.
-Skin care products are better in a pump form.
+The moisturiser comes in a jar and once you open it, it’s exposed to the light and air.
+This causes the ingredients to break down.
+Skincare products are better in a pump form.
 I know that many, many products come in jars, however, when you are paying Charlotte Tilbury prices, you expect the brand to think of everything.

-Some of the ingredients are not for sensitive skin so if your skin is sensitive its better to use a moisturiser with better ingredients for sensitive skin.
+Lastly, some of the ingredients are not for sensitive skin so if your skin is sensitive it’s better to use a moisturiser with better ingredients for sensitive skin.

 Another thing I don’t love is that it has a dewy finish, it leaves the skin a bit glowy.
-I prefer a matte finish but that’s just my personal preference because my skin is slightly to the oilier side.
+I prefer a matte finish but that’s just my personal preference.
 I think this cream is more for dry to normal types of skin because of the dewy finish.
 It also has a bit of a fragrance.
 This doesn’t really bother me, but skincare brands that pride themselves on being at the top of the game should know better than using products with fragrance.
 Fragrances are best avoided in skin care products as it increases the chances of developing a sensitivity to fragrance.
 Which no one wants.

-On the whole I would say its a pretty good moisturiser but I think it is over-priced.
+On the whole, I would say it’s a pretty good moisturiser but I think it is over-priced.
 There are some amazing moisturisers out there for a lot cheaper.
 I highly recommend the Lancôme Cleansing Fluid- Galatéis Douceur which I have reviewed here, it’s one of my favourite moisturisers.
 Alternatively, check out my blog post on the best moisturizers for sensitive skin.
 There’s something there for everyone’s skin and everyone’s price range!

-I hope my Charlotte Tilbury Magic Cream review has helped you to decide whether this cream is for you.
-If you already own it let me know what you think of it.
+I hope this Charlotte Tilbury Magic Cream review has helped you to decide whether this cream is for you.
+If you’ve used it, let me know what you think of it.
 I’d love to hear your thoughts and experiences in the comments below:)